gundeep15/tech_support/README.md

 ![windowsstep3.png](https://github.com/gundeep15/tech_support/blob/master/windowsstep3.png)

+Once you see the terminal screen, it would ask you to enter your password.
+Enter your CaseID password and press return.

 Note: At this point you should be connected to Case Wireless to proceed further.
 In the terminal window on Mobaxterm, you should see the beginning of the command line as connected to the hpc (high performance computing) with a format like '[\<caseID>@hpc3 ~]$'

 **Step 4**: Request a gpu (or cpu) cluster node using the following command (or a version of it depending upon your requirements):